How to Shift Your Mindset to Dramatically Improve Your Life

 via GIPHY

-Hear me out: I’m not trying to be a jerk here.
+Hear me out: I’m not trying to be a bully here.

 This concept that everything is our own fault comes from Mark Manson’s book, The Subtle Art of Not Giving a F**k.